campuspress/accessible-content/README.md

 Accessible Content Plugin
 ==================================

-Adds an Accessibiilty Checker to the WordPress page/post preview.
+Adds an Accessibilty Checker to the WordPress page/post preview.
 The checker identifies potential accessibility issues and provides guidance on host to improve.

 Features
 --------